pavanprakash/Sky.Automation.Test/readme.md

   - step-definitions - one steps file which contain all the steps

 # Running of tests
+If you would like to run all features and view an html report then run the command- npm run features-reports

-- There are several scripts that are in place in package.json file
+- There are other scripts that are in place in package.json file
- - npm run features - to run all features
+ - npm run features - to run all features without running reports
  - npm run features-shopPageTests - to run shopPage Tests feature
  - npm run features-searchTests - to run search Tests feature
- - npm run features-reports - to run all features and generate an html file which will be located in reports